Law CV Template

 - Observed two chamber meetings and gained an insight into the chamber’s administrative work.

-However, if you were in a work environment for a longer period of time or working in a paid capacity, it is often easier and beneficial to provide a greater depth of information on your CV to help the potential employer understand the level of responsibility you held in that particular environment.
+If you were in a work environment for a longer period of time or working in a paid capacity, it is often easier and beneficial to provide a greater depth of information on your CV to help the potential employer understand the level of responsibility you held in that particular environment.
 For example:

 2008 – Present Alsters Kelly Solicitors, Legal Assistant